Hassan Chaitou

 Coming through their youth sector, Chaitou made his senior debut in the Lebanese Second Division with Khoyol in 2011.
 He moved to Safa in the Lebanese Premier League two years later, helping them win a Lebanese Super Cup in 2013.
 Chaitou joined Ansar in 2015, quickly establishing himself as a regular.
 He has won a league title, two Lebanese FA Cups and one Super Cup with the side.

 Chaitou initially represented Lebanon internationally at under-22 level, playing at the 2013 AFC U-22 Championship qualification in 2012.
-He made his senior debut in 2018, and was called up to the 2019 AFC Asian Cup, without featuring in the tournament.
+He made his senior-team debut in 2018, and was called up to the 2019 and 2023 AFC Asian Cups.

 Club career

+Safa

 Coming through the youth system, Chaitou began his senior career at Lebanese Second Division side Khoyol during the 2011–12 season.
 Following two seasons, Lebanese Premier League club Safa announced the signing of Chaitou on 7 March 2013.
 In his first season at Safa, Chaito won the 2013 Lebanese Super Cup, beating Shabab Sahel 2–1 in the final.
 During the 2013–14 season, Chaito played four league games.
-The following season (2014–15), Chaito didn't feature in the league for Safa.
+The following season (2014–15), Chaito did not feature in the league for Safa.

+Ansar

 In 2015 Chaitou joined Ansar.
 He became a regular for the team, playing 15 league games during the 2015–16 season.
 The following season, in 2016–17, Chaitou helped his side win the 2016–17 Lebanese FA Cup; he scored three goals in 13 league games that season.
 In 2020–21, Chaitou helped Ansar win their first league title since 2007, and their 14th overall.
 He also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

+Return to Safa, and Nejmeh

+Chaitou returned to Safa in March 2023.
+In August 2025, Shibriko joined Nejmeh.

 International career

 Chaitou played for the Lebanon national under-22 team at the 2013 AFC U-22 Championship qualification in 2012.
 His senior international debut for Lebanon came on 20 November 2018, in a friendly against Australia; Lebanon lost 3–0.
 In December 2018, Chaitou was called up for the 2019 AFC Asian Cup squad.
-However, he didn't feature in the tournament.
+However, he did not play in the tournament.

+In December 2023, Chaitou was included in the Lebanese squad for the 2023 AFC Asian Cup.